UrosAleksandrovic/eazy-template/README.md

 ```
 After configuration, all that is needed is to pass the text template and object that populates it.
 This is why eazy template is called **eazy**.
 Nothing more to have in the code.
 No Regex, no reflection to handle. :blush:

 Full usage example.
-For more examples take a look at [samples](/samples/EazyTemplate.Samples.Cli) created for demonstration purposes.
+For more examples take a look at the [samples](/samples/EazyTemplate.Samples.Cli) created for demonstration purposes.
 ```csharp
     var textTemplate = "This is our simple parameter [[[root.SimpleParameter]]]";